MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-test/includes/5-session-4-prep.md

 Session three introduced automated builds and deployments to VanArsdel's project.
-This is handy, because in this session we are going to move away from our filesystem-based image storage to a cloud based solution.
-To get there, we are going to write some code and with automated builds in place, our deployed solution will automatically be updated on Azure.
+The automation is handy, because in this session we're going to write some code to move away from our filesystem-based image storage to a cloud-based solution.

 To follow along with the session, we recommend getting the project into the state we had at the end of session three.